emqx/emqx-docs/en_US/security/authn/postgresql.md

-# PostgreSQL
+# Password Authentication Using PostgreSQL

 This authenticator implements the password verification algorithm and uses PostgreSQL database as credential storage.

 ## Storage schema

 PostgreSQL authenticator supports almost any storage schema.
 It is up to the user to decide how to store credentials and access them: use one or multiple tables, views, etc.

 The user should only provide a templated query that selects credentials as a single row containing `password_hash`, `salt`, and `is_superuser` columns. `password_hash` column is required, other columns are optional.
 The absence of `salt` column is interpreted as empty salt (`salt = ""`); the absence of `is_superuser` is interpreted as its false value.

 Example table structure for storing credentials: